EsoCloudKing/Home-Page/README.md

 - <a href="https://github.com/EsoCloudKing/PROJECT-02-Cloud-Soc-Lab-with-SIEM-Sentinel">Cloud SOC Lab for Advanced Security: Threat Detection and Response with SIEM (Microsoft Sentinel) Implementation</a>

-- <a href="https://github.com/EsoCloudKing/PROJECT-LAB-03-Vulnerability-Management">Vulnerability Management Lab Utilizing Tenable Solutions</a>
+- <a href="https://github.com/EsoCloudKing/PROJECT-LAB-03-Vulnerability-Management">Vulnerability Management And Remediation Lab, Utilizing Tenable Solutions</a>

-- <a href="https://github.com/EsoCloudKing/PROJECT-LAB-04-Honeypot-In-The-Cloud">DEPLOYING A MULTI HONEYPOT PLATFORM IN THE CLOUD USING T-POT</a>
+- <a href="https://github.com/EsoCloudKing/PROJECT-LAB-04-Honeypot-In-The-Cloud">Deployed a Multi Honeypot Platform In The Cloud Using T-Pot</a>